dgroomes/browser-extension-framework/README.md

     "../node_modules/@dgroomes/firefox-types"
   ]
   ```
-* [x] DONE Eject `detect-code-libraries` into its own standalone NPM project.
+* [x] DONE Eject `detect-code-libraries` into its own standalone npm project.
 In other words, do not tread it is as workspace
   that's contained in the overall project.
 When `detect-code-libraries` is a standalone project, it acts closer to a
   real example project.
 One of the important tasks for a project that consumes BrowserExtensionFramework is to figure
   out how to import it.